Publications

 Selected Publications

 Forthcoming in early 2024.
-Saberes, tecnologías y derecho en América Latina: perspectivas desde los estudios de ciencia, tecnologia y sociedad.
-Bogota: Universidad de Los Andes Press.
+Saberes, derechos y tecnologías en América Latina: perspectivas desde los estudios de ciencia, tecnologia y sociedad.
+Bogota: Ediciones Uniandes.

-My first edited volume compiles works at the intersection of legal studies and science and technology studies in Latin America.
-I wrote the introduction and co-authored two chapters.
+My first edited volume compiles thirteen chapters with works at the intersection of legal studies and science and technology studies in Latin America.
+I wrote the introduction, authored an introductory chapter, and co-authored three more chapters.

 2023.
 "Creating Collaborative Learning Spaces for Critical Environmental Social Scientists" (with A. Castillo, M. Villalpando, and A. Caicedo).
 Berkeley Review of Latin American Studies 2022-2023. pp 36-40.

 This article discusses the event series 'Latin American Natures in Times of Crises' that I co-organized with a group of researchers in 2022-2023.
-Funded through a one-year grant from Berkeley's Center for Latin American and Caribbean Studies and the US Department of Education, the three events in the series addressed the tensions and forces that shape environmental conflicts in Latin America and the Caribbean, and their intersections with class, race, and gender.
+Funded through a one-year grant from Berkeley's Center for Latin American and Caribbean Studies and the US Department of Education, the three events addressed the tensions and forces that shape environmental conflicts in Latin America and their intersections with class, race, and gender dynamics.

 2023.
 “Teaching Perspective: Negotiating Climate Change in the UN System” (with K. O'Neill).
 In S. Jinnah, J. Dubreuil, J. Greene, & S. Foster (eds).
 Teaching Environmental Justice: Practices to Engage Students and Build Community.
 Edward Elgar Publishing. pp. 81-102.